 For many years, the mission of semiconductor manufacturing test has been described as "screening defects" and to a lesser extent or within certain business segments "speed binning" or "speed classification."
-It is interesting to note that some of the most important test challenges are now actually centered on some of the most of these challenges affect not only on the manufacturing test process itself, but are essential to the entire semiconductor business, both in terms of enabling the cadence or timely delivery of future processes and cost effective products, but also in terms of meeting customer expectations for reliability.
-In addition, the demand to decrease device Time-to-Market has fused the realms of device debug and production test, increasing the scope of "manufacturing" equipment to include many functions previously addressed in engineering design laboratories.
+It is interesting to note that some of the most important test challenges are now actually centered on some of the more subtle historical missions of manufacturing test-reliability and yield learning.
+It is also important to note that the impact of these challenges affect not only on the manufacturing test process itself, but are essential to the entire semiconductor business, both in terms of enabling the cadence or timely delivery of future processes and cost effective products, but also in terms of meeting customer expectations for reliability.